 Based on their market research and the needs of the partner organization, each team creates a unique, strategic marketing plan to allow the partner organization to build a connection with the customer and communicate their mutual value.
 Additionally, the team makes recommendations so that their tactical marketing action plans can be managed in a way that will achieve business results.
 The team will give a verbal presentation to their partner as well as a written, strategic marketing plan sharing the findings and recommendations of the project.

-In order to participate in the Marketing EL the organization must be in business already.
+To sponsor an Engagement: Connecting Brands and Consumers EL, the organization must be in business already.
 Start-up ideas that are not implemented yet do not work well with this type of Marketing Plan.
 The organization should also have some idea of what product/service/general demographic they are targeting.
-(If your organization is not sure of this, a Strategy/Finance project may be a better fit initially.)

 Teams of one to three students in the Public Sector Finance class partner with private or public organizations to analyze the operating and/or capital budget of a public sector/non-profit agency.
 They will use analytical frameworks for presenting policy/administrative options and recommendations.